TuanNguyen04/IPBES_BBA_Chapter5_MCRO/README.md

 ## Folders

-- **`data`**: data files created during the running of the code file and contains cached as well as final data files.
+- **`data`**: data files created during the running of the code file and contain cached as well as final data files.
 - **`figures`**: figures created during the running of the code` file in low-res as well as high-res.
 - **`input`**: input files used to run the code in the repo.
 These are mostly provided by the experts
 - **`R`**: R scripts used to run the code in the repo.
 Files in this folder will be sourced initially.